-AAAA (IPv6) Record: The IPv6 Address Record is a much larger address space than that of a IPv4 Address Record.
+AAAA (IPv6) Record: The IPv6 Address Record is a much larger address space than that of an IPv4 Address Record.
 Addresses in IPv6 Address Records are 128 bits long while those in IPv4 Address Records are 32 bits long.

 When you host your domain name with a Web Hosting company, you will be provided with either an IPv4 Address or an IPv6 Address.
 This needs to be set as an A Record or an AAAA Record respectively, for that particular domain name.

 Mail Exchanger (MX) Record: An MX Record identifies the email server(s) responsible for a domain name.
-When sending an email to firstname.lastname@example.org, your email server must first looks up the MX Record for xyz.com to see which email server actually handles email for xyz.com (this could be mail.xyz.com or someone else’s email server like mail.isp.com).
+When sending an email to email@example.com, your email server must first look up the MX Record for xyz.com to see which email server actually handles email for xyz.com (this could be mail.xyz.com or someone else’s email server like mail.isp.com).
 Then it looks up the A Record for the email server to connect to its IP address.

 An MX Record has a Preference number, indicating the order in which the email server should be used.
 Email servers will attempt to deliver email to the server with the lowest preference number first, and if unsuccessful continue with the next lowest and so on.

 Canonical Name (CNAME) Record: CNAME Records are domain name aliases.
 Often computers on the Internet have multiple functions such as Web Server, FTP Server, Chat Server, etc..
-To mask this, CNAME Records can be used, to give a single computer multiple names (aliases).
+To mask this, CNAME Records can be used, give a single computer multiple names (aliases).

 Sometimes companies register multiple domain names for their brand-names but still wish to maintain a single website.
-In such cases, a CNAME Record maybe used to forward traffic to their actual website.
+In such cases, a CNAME Record may be used to forward traffic to their actual website.

 www.abc.in could be CNAME to www.abc.com.

-The most popular use of the CNAME Record, is to provide access to a Web Server using both the standard www.yourdomainname.com and yourdomainname.com (without the www).
+The most popular use of the CNAME Record is to provide access to a Web Server using both the standard www.yourdomainname.com and yourdomainname.com (without the www).
 This is usually done by adding a CNAME Record for the www name pointing to the short name [while creating an A Record for the shorter name (without www)].